What makes a password strong?

 Passwords can be the weakest link in your security scheme.
 Password cracking software uses one of three approaches: intelligent guessing, dictionary attacks, and automation that tries every possible combination of characters.
 Given enough time, the automated method can crack any password.
 However, it can take many months and a lot of computer power to crack a strong password.
 Be sure your password is strong.

-Password must not:
+The password must not:

-Some examples of bad passwords are:
+Examples of bad passwords

 mypasswo - Obviously plain-text based ("my password")

 nicole3 - Name-based